Dictionaries

 finishing with a closing curly bracket.14.
 Accessing a value based on the key

-Let's build dictionaries in some exercises!Create Your Free Account
+Let's build some dictionaries!Create Your Free Account

 or